-AGREEMENT OF 23 JULY 1996 BETWEEN GRENADA AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY FOR THE PROHIBITION OF NUCLEAR WEAPONS IN LATIN AMERICA AND THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS
+AGREEMENT BETWEEN THE REPUBLIC OF NAMIBIA AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON- PROLIFERATION OF NUCLEAR WEAPONS

-- 1. The text1/ of the Agreement (and the Protocol thereto) between Grenada and the International Atomic Energy Agency for the application of safeguards in connection with the Treaty for the Prohibition of Nuclear Weapons in Latin America and the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
-The Agreement was approved by the Agency's Board of Governors on 12 June - The Agreement entered into force, pursuant to Article 24, on 23 July 1996.
-The Protocol entered into force on the same day, pursuant to Article II.
+1. The text1 of the Agreement (and the Protocol thereto) concluded between the Republic of Namibia and the International Atomic Energy Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) is reproduced in this document for the information of all Members.
+The Agreement was approved by the Board of Governors on 17 March 1998.
+It was signed in Vienna on 19 March 1998.

+Pursuant to Article 24 of the Agreement, the Agreement entered into force on 15 April Pursuant to Article II of the Protocol, the Protocol entered into force on the same day.